-Roosevelt University Head Men's Basketball Coach Joe Griffin enters his fifth season at the helm of the Lakers, positioning his team for its best season yet in 2014-15 as he continues his reconstruction efforts in a program that was dormant for 21 years.
+Roosevelt University Head Men's Basketball Coach Joe Griffin enters his sixth season at the helm of the Lakers, positioning his team for its best season yet in 2015-16 as he continues his reconstruction efforts in a program that was dormant for 21 years.

 Named the fourth head coach in school history on August 17, 2009 and the first since the Roosevelt University Athletic Department was restarted that year, Griffin has quickly cemented his reputation as a tireless recruiter, dedicated instructor and razor-sharp in-game tactician.

 The 2011-12 season was a great success for the Lakers in only their second season of play, going 9-20 overall, good for a five-win improvement.
-The Lakers finished second in the conference in opponent three-point field goal percentage and second overall in offensive rebounding, confirming their style as aggressive and always on the attack.
-Roosevelt also finished third in the conference in steals and in defensive rebounding percentage.
 The Lakers were led by seniors Paul Tometich and Mark Tometich, with Paul earning Second Team All-CCAC and Mark earning Honorable Mention All-CCAC.
 They were joined in recognition by Denson, who was voted Second Team All-CCAC as well.
-The Lakers recorded signature wins at home over Ashford and conference rival St. Francis, while playing an ultra-competitive schedule, including three NCAA Division I exhibitions.

-Under Griffin's leadership, Roosevelt men's basketball has been predicated on hard work and success in various facets on and off the court.
+Under Griffin's leadership, Roosevelt men's basketball has been predicated on hustle and success in various facets on and off the court.
 Defense.
 Rebounding.
 Academics, as proven by his team's last two spring semesters of combined GPAs of 3.0 or better.
+Graduation.
+Pathways to employment.
 A complete and well-rounded student-athlete experience.